Why Alibaba, JD, Baidu Are Falling In Hong Kong Today - Benzinga

-Shares of U.S.-listed Chinese tech giants mostly traded lower in Hong Kong on Friday as the benchmark index Hang Seng slid, despite positive global cues.
+Shares of U.S.-listed Chinese tech giants, which led the rally in previous sessions, were a mixed bag on Tuesday in Hong Kong as the market opened after a long weekend.

-While Alibaba Group Holding Ltd BABA, JD.Com JD, and Baidu Inc BIDU traded in negative territory, Tencent Holdings TCEHY edged up 0.12%.
+While Alibaba Group Holding Ltd BABA, JD.Com JD, and Baidu Inc BIDU slipped, Tencent Holdings TCEHY was trading nearly flat at press time.

 |Stocks